 Top tips to help teach your children about saving

-Raising your children as savers is one of the most valuable gifts you can give them, as it’s a habit that will serve them well throughout their lives.
-However, it’s not always an easy lesson to learn.
-To help you get your kids into the habit, we’ve put together some ideas to help them understand the joy of saving.
+Raising your children as savers is one of the most valuable gifts you can give them, but it’s not always an easy lesson for them to learn.
+We've put together a few ways to help your kids get into the savings habit.

 The penny jar

-For a child, a glass penny jar is an easily understood idea, a clear visual demonstration of saving in action.
-If you have two or more children, separate penny jars can add a handy competitive element.
+For a child, a glass penny jar can be a clear visual demonstration of saving in action.
+If you have two or more children, separate penny jars can add a friendly competitive element.
 You could even mark the jars with the things they can buy when the coins reach a certain point.

 Savings goal chart